The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

     message: "Updated. "
   - date: 2022-12-19T17:59:59.107Z
     message: Refreshed every image on the guide.
+  - date: 2023-05-27T11:32:42.138Z
+    message: Added an alternative for the Phase 2 Opener if playing with high ping & a note for playing with a dancer in the group.
+Also added a note for bursting during Wyrmbreath 2 & an example video for how to properly uptime downtime Hallowed Plume 1.
 ---
 # Reaper Guide for Dragonsong’s Reprise (Ultimate)